IgnacioOZM/IgnacioOZM/README.md

 About myself,

-I recently completed my internship in Business Intelligence in the EMEA GES DATA Team in Luxembourg (12th August).
+I recently completed my internship as a Data Engineer at Amazon Luxembourg (12th August).
 And I recently graduated with my double master's degree in Industrial Engineering and Smart Industry at ICAI.

 During my master's degrees, I had the opportunity to practice with C/C++ and Python language for multiple purposes/projects